-Related article: Don’t have a Facebook group yet?
-Check out our complete guide on How to Create a Facebook Group For Your Business.
+Read more: Don’t have a group yet?
+Check out our guide on building a learning community.

 - Engage with your audience.
 Tag people as often as possible to increase engagement among the group.
 And don’t worry if 100% of your group isn’t actively engaged.
 Marc shares, “remember, 20% of your users will often bring in 80% of your sales.”